larics74/jet-shop/readme.md

 The main purpose was to learn some Spring/Spring Boot features (MVC, Spring Data, Security, AOP etc.).
 UI is created with Thymeleaf (no JavaScript, pure CSS).
 In-memory database H2 is used for data storage.

 Note: The app was tested only for Chrome browser.
-Some UI components (e.g. data) are not supported by Firefox.
+Some UI components (e.g. date) are not supported by Firefox.

 ## Running the app